quev-dev/quev-dev/README.md

 👋 Welcome!
-You can view the works I've created through my [Portfolio](https://quevdev.netlify.app/).
+I'm currently redeveloping my portfolio, and will update this introductory message to include a link to it once I've finished.